rust-lang/book/second-edition/nostarch/chapter11.md

 kind of incorrectness.
 As such, Rust includes support for writing software tests within the language itself.

-As an example, say we write a function called `add_two` that adds two to a number passed to it.
-This function's signature accepts an integer as a parameter and returns an integer as a result.
-When we implement and compile that function, Rust will do all the type checking and borrow checking that we've seen so far.
-Those checks will make sure that, for instance, we aren't passing a `String` value or an invalid reference to this function.
-What Rust *can't* check is that this function will do precisely what we intend: return the parameter plus two, rather than, say, the parameter plus 10 or the parameter minus 50!
-That's where tests come in.
+As an example, say we write a function called `add_two` that adds two to whatever number is passed to it.
+This function’s signature accepts an integer as a parameter and returns an integer as a result.
+When we implement and compile that function, Rust will do all the type checking and borrow checking that we’ve seen so far to make sure that, for instance, we aren’t passing a `String` value or an invalid reference to this function.
+What Rust *can’t* check is that this function will do precisely what we intend: return the parameter plus two, rather than, say, the parameter plus 10 or the parameter minus 50!
+That’s where tests come in.

 We can write tests that assert, for example, that when we pass `3` to the `add_two` function, we get `5` back.
 We can run these tests whenever we make